Hello, World and friends.

 There are several options for creating a whole paragraph spanning multiple text lines:

-1. Using Java 13 multiline string literals (easy):
+1. Using Java 13 multiline string literals (best):

 Those who can do.